The Thomas Pages homepage

 John 19:7 & 19.

-The fact that in the decline of Christianity, the Syrian church which Mohammad encountered in his travels, had corrupted that meaning to include deity and had exalted His mother Mary to semi-divine status, helped create the misunderstanding which prevails today.
+The fact that in the decline of Christianity, the Syrian church which Mohammed encountered in his travels, had corrupted that meaning to include deity and had exalted His mother Mary to semi-divine status, helped create the misunderstanding which still prevails today.

 So,